ropensci/roweb3/content/blog/2026-05-19-analisis-demografico-con-arcenso/index.en.md

 {{< figure src="piramide_poblacional_1.png" alt="Population pyramids comparing the distribution by age and sex in Argentina between 1970 and 1980.
 A narrower base is observed in 1980, along with a slight relative increase in the adult and older adult populations, with differences between men and women." >}}

-Both censuses show a young population structure, with a high concentration in the younger age groups.
-However, by 1980, a slight shift toward adult ages begins to emerge, indicating an incipient process of population aging.
+Both censuses show a young population structure, with a high concentration of people in the younger age groups.
+However, by 1980, a slight shift towards the adult age groups is already apparent, suggesting the early stages of population ageing.

 ## Construction of Demographic Indicators

-While the population pyramid provides a general overview of the population structure, demographic indicators offer summary measures that allow for a more precise quantification and comparison of these patterns.
-Next, we calculate two indicators to deepen the analysis.
+While the population pyramid provides an overall view of the population structure, demographic indicators offer summary measures that allow these patterns to be quantified and compared more precisely.
+In this section, we calculate two commonly used indicators to complement the visual analysis.

 ### Ageing Index

-This compares the number of older adults (aged 65 and older) with the younger population (ages 0 to 14).
+The ageing index compares the number of older adults (aged 65 years and over) with the number of children (aged 0–14 years).
 It provides a simple way to see whether the population is weighted more toward younger age groups or older age groups.

 ```r
 envejecimiento <- poblacion |>